 Crocs (CROX) Stock Sinks As Market Gains: What You Should Know

-Investors will be hoping for strength from Crocs as it approaches its next earnings release.
+Wall Street will be looking for positivity from Crocs as it approaches its next earnings report date.
 The company is expected to report EPS of $2.73, up 22.42% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $929.66 million, up 45.08% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $10.56 per share and revenue of $3.53 billion.
-These totals would mark changes of +26.92% and +52.58%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $10.56 per share and revenue of $3.53 billion, which would represent changes of +26.92% and +52.58%, respectively, from the prior year.

-Any recent changes to analyst estimates for Crocs should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for Crocs.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 Crocs is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Crocs is currently trading at a Forward P/E ratio of 4.47.
-Its industry sports an average Forward P/E of 9.66, so we one might conclude that Crocs is trading at a discount comparatively.
+Investors should also note Crocs's current valuation metrics, including its Forward P/E ratio of 4.47.
+For comparison, its industry has an average Forward P/E of 9.72, which means Crocs is trading at a discount to the group.

-We can also see that CROX currently has a PEG ratio of 0.3.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Textile - Apparel was holding an average PEG ratio of 1.17 at yesterday's closing price.
+Meanwhile, CROX's PEG ratio is currently 0.3.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+CROX's industry had an average PEG ratio of 1.2 as of yesterday's close.

 The Textile - Apparel industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 165, which puts it in the bottom 35% of all 250+ industries.
+This group has a Zacks Industry Rank of 99, putting it in the top 40% of all 250+ industries.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.